 Emissions sampling shall be representative and conducted at locations of well-mixed exhaust gas where the influence of ambient air downstream of the sampling point is minimal.
 Where applicable, emissions shall be sampled downstream of the exhaust mass flow meter, respecting a distance of at least 150 mm to the flow sensing element.
 The sampling probe shall be fitted at least 3 times the inner diameter of the exhaust pipe upstream of the point at which the exhaust exits into the environment.
 The exhaust shall be sampled from the centre of the exhaust stream.
-Where several probes are used for emissions sampling, the particle sampling probe shall be placed upstream of the other sampling probes.
-The particle sampling probe shall not interfere with the sampling of gaseous pollutants.
+Where several probes are used for emissions sampling, the particle sampling probe shall be placed upstream of the other sampling of gaseous pollutants.
 The type and specifications of the probe and its mounting shall be documented in detail, either in the test report of the Technical Service (in the case of testing at type approval) or in the vehicle manufacturer's own documentation (in case of in-service conformity testing).

 Where particles are sampled and not diluted at the tailpipe, the sampling line from the raw exhaust sample point to the point of dilution or particle detector shall be heated to a minimum of 373 K (100 °C).